Is the baseball actually hurting pitcher performance in the World Series?

 We know Clayton Kershaw and Dallas Keuchel didn't struggle with their sliders in Game 1.
 Kershaw threw 35 sliders and got seven misses on 20 swings.
 Keuchel threw 19 sliders and got five misses on nine swings.
 It was also 100 degrees that day, while it was colder and indoors in Houston.

-Brian Bannister, the former major leaguer who works for the Boston Red Sox as a vice president of pitching development, tweeted that the different weather conditions could definitely be a factor:
+Brian Bannister, a former major leaguer who works for the Boston Red Sox as a vice president of pitching development, tweeted that the different weather conditions could definitely be a factor:

 An indoor environment w/ air conditioning or different leather grain can all increase margin of error on sliders w/ more than 4" of sweep.